-Nightmares is a 1983 horror film by Joseph Sargent.The film is divided into four different stories:
+Nightmares is a 1983 horror anthology film directed by Joseph Sargent.The film is divided into four different stories:

 - Terror in Topanga: Smoking addict Lisa (Cristina Raines) goes out at night to buy new cigarettes, against her husband's warnings (and a radio news) that psychopath William Henry Glazier (Lee Ving) is on the loose.
 Things go From Bad to Worse when her car runs out of gas.